Last updated on March 27th, 2023 at 08:50 pm

 - The washer will help to prevent gouging and wearing away of the wood over time.
 It will also help to enable the function of the press to compress the flowers tighter.

-- The wing nut of course is the tightening nut.
+- The wing nut is the tightening nut.
 Tightening the wing nuts on all four corners will create the compression in your flower press.

 - The outside of the press is now complete.

-- Now it is time to place the inner workings of the press inside the press.
+- Now it is time to place the inner workings of the press inside the press itself.

 - Essentially what you will need next are two pieces of cardboard placed together.

-- In between these two pieces of cardboard will be two pieces of paper.
+- In between these two pieces of cardboard will be two sheets of paper.

 - It’s like a sandwich, where the cardboard is the bread, and the paper is the filling.

-- In between the two pieces of paper is where you will place your flowers for pressing.
+- In between the two pieces of paper is where you will place your flowers and plant material for pressing.

 Cutting The Cardboard

 - Alternatively, you can also cut holes in the cardboard to fit over the bolts.
-This is NOT the easiest way!
+This method however is not the easiest way.

 - I chose to notch my cardboard, as I plan to add several layers to my press, like a double decker sandwich.
 That way I can dry more flowers at the same time.